Impact of lung segmentation on the diagnosis and explanation of COVID-19 in chest X-ray images: Related Works

 \section{Related Works}

-This section discusses some noteworthy papers found in the literature related to one of the following topics: lung segmentation in CXR and CT images and COVID-19 model inspection and explainability.
-We present the main aspects, including experimental database, type of image (CXR or CT), segmentation, and classification model.
+This section discusses some influential papers in the literature related to one of the following topics: model inspection and explainability in lung segmentation or COVID-19 identification in CXR/CT images.
+Moreover, we also discuss potential limitations, biases, and problems of COVID-19 identification given the current state of available databases.

-\cite{shan2020lung} proposed a deep learning approach for infection segmentation on a CT scan using a VB-Net architecture.
-The VB-Net is a combination of the V-Net with the bottle-neck structure.
-The dataset comprised 249 CT scan images for training and 300 CT images for validation, all of them diagnosed with COVID-19.
-It adopted a human-in-the-loop strategy for the manual contouring of the infections, i.e., the human reviewed and improved the automated prediction for the training data.
-Their approach for segmentation of infection regions presented a Dice similarity coefficients of 91.6\% $\pm$ 10.0\%.

-\cite{li2020artificial} proposed a framework to detect COVID-19 through 3D chest CT images.
-The dataset was composed of CT images taken from 3322 patients, collected between August 2019 and February 2020.
-The authors describe rates with 0.96 of AUC for COVID-19, and 0.98 of AUC for Non-Pneumonia.
-This work used a COVNet framework that employs RESNET-50 for feature extraction and U-net as a segmentation method.

-\cite{chen2020residual} developed residual attention U-Net model.
-The model uses ResNeXt blocks in the encoder and decoder paths.
-The encoder path also uses an attention mechanism to retain important information for the correct segmentation.
-The dataset used was the COVID-19 CT Segmentation dataset, provided by the Italian Society of Medical and Interventional Radiology (SIRM), which contains 110 axial CT images and 100 segmentation masks\footnote{https://www.sirm.org/category/senza-categoria/COVID-19/}$^,$\footnote{http://medicalsegmentation.com/covid19/}.
-They set up the segmentation as a multi-class problem with three labels: ground-glass opacity, consolidations, and pleural effusion.
-The results showed a Dice similarity coefficient of 94\%.

-\cite{wu2020jcs} presented a Joint Classification and Segmentation (JCS) system to perform explainable COVID-19 classification.
-The classification is performed using a Res2Net CNN architecture, and the segmentation is performed using VGG16 CNN as a backbone together with a Grouped Atrous Module (GAM) and an Attentive Feature Fusion (AFF).
-The explanation is performed by extracting the convolutional layers activation mappings.
-The proposal was evaluated on a dataset composed of 144,167 CT scan images from 400 COVID-19 positive examples and 350 negative patients, all confirmed by RT-PCR tests.
-The results showed an average sensitivity of 95.0\% and a specificity of 93.0\% on the classification task, and 78.3\% Dice score on the segmentation task of infection regions.

-\cite{qiu2020miniseg} proposed a small and efficient segmentation architecture for COVID-19 CT scan images, named MiniSeg.
-They proposed a new CNN block called Attentive Hierarchical Spatial Pyramid (AHSP) to perform the segmentation.
-The dataset used was the COVID-19 CT segmentation dataset, which contains 100 axial CT images with three segmentation classes: ground-glass opacity and pleural effusion.
-Their results presented an average IoU of 82.12\%.

-\cite{yan2020covid} proposed a deep neural network, called COVID-SegNet, aiming at segmenting the infection spots and the entire lung region from CT scan images.
-They proposed a new block named Feature Variation (FV), specifically designed to identify and adapt to a global context to identify the infection spots correctly.
-The network also fuses features at different scales by using a method called Progressive Atrous Spatial Pyramid Pooling (PASPP) proposed by the authors, in order to be able to identify different shapes of the infections spots.
-The database was composed of 21,658 annotated chest CT images from 861 patients with confirmed COVID-19.
-The results showed a Dice similarity coefficient of 98.7\% and 72.6\% for lung and COVID-19 infection regions segmentation.